NabhanAbedin/sports-predicting-web-app/README.md

 - They are efficient for batch training/experimentation workflows in Python.
 - A database would add storage overhead and operational complexity without meaningful benefit for this use case.

+## Motivation
+This project is a redesigned version of an earlier prototype I built with vanilla JavaScript.
+The original implementation had limited frontend structure, so I rebuilt it with **React (TypeScript)** and a more scalable architecture to improve maintainability and interactivity.

 ## References

 - Data preprocessing and machine learning workflow were inspired by the tutorial: